 Reflux means a backflow of liquid in the body.
-Most commonly it is used for the backflow of contents from the stomach into the oesophagus, usually occasioned by a weak or malfunctioning Lower Oesophageal Sphincter (LOS).
+Most commonly the term is used for the backflow of contents from the stomach into the oesophagus, usually occasioned by a weak or malfunctioning Lower Oesophageal Sphincter (LOS).
 This is known as Gastro-Oesophageal Reflux (GOR) and if it persists it is called Gastro-Oesophageal Reflux Disorder (or sometimes Disease) - GORD for short.

 Gastro-oesophageal reflux